 No formalized training programs

-The absence of built training programs for customer service employees is another indicator of deficient customer support operations.
+The absence of built training programs for customer support teams is another indicator of deficient customer support operations.

 Additionally, inadequate training can result in frustration and burnout in employees, which may contribute to a high staff turnover rate.